samuel-book/samuel_shap_paper_1/introduction/intro.md

 :::{figure-md} SHAP_compare_violin
 <img src="./images/xgb_predicting_difference_shap_violin.jpg" width="800">

 A violin plot showing the individual SHAP values for six features.
-The shap of the *violin* shows the spread of the size of SHAP values for each feature value.
-A positive SHAP vales pushes the model towards saying that patient would have different treatment to the benchmark hospitals, that is the patient would *not* receive thrombolysis.
+The shape of the *violin* shows the spread of the size of SHAP values for each feature value.
+A positive SHAP vales pushes the model towards saying that the patient would have different treatment to the benchmark hospitals, that is the patient would *not* receive thrombolysis.
 A negative SHAP vales pushes the model towards saying that patient would have the same treatment to the benchmark hospitals, that is the patient *would* receive thrombolysis.
 :::